 The site has two site markers.
-Site marker SMK-1 is just inside the entrance gate.
+Site marker SMK-1 is just inside the entrance gate (PL-5).
 The corners of the concrete base around the marker are cracked.
-The cracks are unchanged since the last inspection, and repairs are not needed at this time.
-Site marker SMK-2 is on the top slope of the disposal cell (PL-4).
+The cracks are unchanged since the last inspection, and repairs are not needed.
+Site marker SMK-2 is on the top slope of the disposal cell.
 No maintenance needs were identified.